talkon2000/u1-project-cd-collection/Readme.md

 The internet will always be a great and vast resource for you, and now is a great time to start using it.

 ## Challenge 2: Sort using a comparator
-In this challenge, you will use a comparator to sort your collection, rather than the comparable interface.
+In this challenge, you will use a comparator to sort your Library, rather than the comparable interface.
 You have noticed that there are more ways you could sort the CDs than just by year.
 Perhaps you wanted to sort them alphabetically by artist?
 Or by number of songs?
 Or by the total length of the CD (sum of the length of all the songs).

-Your job is to make one or more comparators that you can use to sort your collection in different ways.
+Your job is to make one or more comparators that you can use to sort your Library in different ways.
 Make sure you name your comparators descriptively by what they are sorting, and how they are sorting it.

 ## Challenge 3: Output to a file instead of console
-In this challenge, you will make it *optional* to output your collections into a new ```collection.txt``` file.
+In this challenge, you will make it *optional* to output your Libraries into a new ```Library.txt``` file.
 You will need to ask the user if they want to write to the file or not.

 This should change your ```display*``` method(s).